Retirees’ self-help in Israeli schools: ‘We all want to be relevant’

 “There are real similarities between that job and the one I took on here,” is not the line one might expect next.
 But that’s a quote.

-“In the Shabak [Shin Bet] you are in touch with lots of different kinds of people, and similarly, need to figure out how to best recruit and motivate them and get them to perform tasks that – without your guiding – they would not have done.
+“In the Shabak [Shin Bet] you are in touch with lots of different kinds of people and similarly need to figure out how to best recruit and motivate them and get them to perform tasks that – without your guiding – they would not have done.

 “Here at Yadid Lahinuch we want a person to do good things for themselves and for others,” says Mr. Peleg.
 “But it still requires skill to get them going.”

-At its height, right before the pandemic’s perfect storm of disruption, with schools closed and the elderly told to stay home, Yadid Lahinuch had an army of more than 4,000 volunteers, spread out across the county, working in over 600 schools and injecting an extra 430,000 teaching hours into the system.
+At its height, right before the pandemic’s perfect storm of disruption, with schools closed and the elderly told to stay home, Yadid Lahinuch had an army of more than 4,000 volunteers, spread out across the county, working in over 600 schools and injecting an extra 430,000 teaching hours into the system every year.

-The $925,000 a year budget for the program, which comes from the Ministry of Education, municipalities, and several private sources, goes toward paying the few staff salaries, running frequent training sessions, and travel expenses and insurance for the volunteers.
+The $925,000 annual budget for the program, which comes from the Ministry of Education, municipalities, and several private sources, goes toward paying the few staff salaries, running frequent training sessions, and covering travel expenses and insurance for the volunteers.

-During two years of coronavirus lockdowns, organizers worked to keep the program going by bringing many volunteers online and into digital classrooms, and also setting up a student-volunteer buddy system.
+During two years of COVID-19 lockdowns, organizers worked to keep the program going by bringing many volunteers online and into digital classrooms and also setting up a student-volunteer buddy system.
 A new program, with Arab-Israeli students from schools in Arab towns matched with volunteers who could teach and practice Hebrew with them, was launched during this time.
 Today, the overall number of volunteers is rising again, and all are back in classrooms.

 For volunteers, part of the appeal of participating is quite clear.
 The truth, says Nimrod Ackerman, who led the organization for the first 14 years of its existence, is that retirement is more often than not a lonely experience: Suddenly you get fewer calls.
 Fewer people ask your opinion.
 Everyone starts telling you to go relax or play with your grandchildren.